hassannaeem53/notify-microservice/README.md

 The Notification Service Microservice is responsible for setting up event-based email notifications for applications within an organization.
 It allows administrators to configure notifications, manage applications, events, and notification types, and send messages to users based on various events.
 This readme provides an overview of the microservice's functionality, terminology, and user stories.

-## Terminology
+## Terminologies
-- Application: A product used by the organization.
+- **Application**: A product used by the organization.
-- Event: An operation in an application that triggers email notifications to users (e.g., assigning a training to an employee).
+- **Event**: An operation in an application that triggers email notifications to users (e.g., assigning a training to an employee).
-- Notification Types: Different types of notifications triggered by an event (e.g., Trainee Notification, Manager Notification).
+- **Notification**: Different types of notifications triggered by an event (e.g., Trainee Notification, Manager Notification).
-- Template: A blueprint for creating email messages with placeholders for metadata.
+- **Template**: A blueprint for creating email messages with placeholders for metadata.
-- Message: An email created using a template and sent to the user.
+- **Message**: An email created using a template and sent to the user.
-- Metadata: Information used to fill placeholders in templates (e.g., course title, course code, username)
+- **Metadata**: Information used to fill placeholders in templates (e.g., course title, course code, username)